-2 International Ethics Standards Board for Accountants' Code of Ethics for Professional Accountants (IESBA Code), paragraph 110.2.
+2 International Ethics Standards Board for Accountants' International Code of Ethics for Professional Accountants (including International Independence Standards) (IESBA Code), paragraph R111.2.

 - 7. This ISA (UK) does not apply to: - (a) Preliminary announcements of financial information; or - (b) Securities offering documents, including prospectuses. - 8.
 The auditor's responsibilities under this ISA (UK) do not constitute an assurance engagement on other information or impose an obligation on the auditor to obtain assurance about the other information except in respect of the auditor's responsibilities to report in accordance with paragraphs 22-1 and 22-2. - 9.
 Law or regulation may impose additional obligations on the auditor in relation to other information that are beyond the scope of this ISA (UK).